-We have always been dog lovers, having grown up on a farm in Michigan, but we went many dog-less years due to work schedules and the presence of small children in the house.
+We have always been dog lovers, having grown up on a farm in Michigan, but we went many dog-less years due to work schedules and small children in the house.
 But, when my son Andrew was 11, we felt he was ready for a dog.
-We researched different breeds, and settled on the Cavalier because of their gentle temperment, beautiful demeanor and manageable size.
+We researched different breeds, and settled on the Cavalier because of their beauty, gentle temperament and manageable size.

 We had no idea that our first Cavalier - Don Diego De La Vega, or "Diego" - would start us on our journey into showing and breeding these extraordinary dogs.
 We had Diego about two weeks and we knew we needed another one.
 Diego was a puppy mill dog, and we realized right away that despite his sweet personality that he was not what we'd imagined - so we began our search for a show breeder and found them in Texas.
 Once we found "Sophie", our love of this breed was solidified.

 My father bred prize cattle on the farm, so it was only natural that I began to think about showing Sophie.
 After a year, we found a trainer and handler for her, who showed Sophie with some success.
 We became acquainted with Scott Sommer, a BIS handler and Westminster winner, and he showed Sophie to her Championship and a national ranking!
 We were hooked!

 What has ensued since then is careful breeding, with new dogs introduced into our group from time to time, and a slow but sure progression into showing our own home-bred dogs.
 We love the English look in our Cavaliers, and strive to improve upon all aspects of the dogs in each breeding - health, temperament and conformation.
 We are blessed with these small family members and are grateful for their success in the show ring and the recognition they have received.